In Sickness and in Health: Series 5 (1990)

 Series five was broadcast in 1990.
 These episodes focused on the build-up to Alf and Mrs. Hollingberry's big day which would end in disaster when the pair fall out at the altar over the revised terms and conditions of the ceremony.
 Alf objecting to the removal of the "I obey" clause by the wife.
 Just as she rejects and abandons him in the church, Alf is reminded by Fred that he has had a "lucky escape", to which Alf angrily replies, "What do you mean?
 I could have watched the bloody football!!".

 Christmas Special (1990)

 Series 6 (1992)

 In 1992, after over a year off the air, the sitcom returned for the sixth and final series of seven episodes in which Alf discovers a ton of banknotes and becomes very rich.
 During the final series, Arthur did not appear, due to Arthur English suffering from ill health, and so Alf gained a new friend, the Irishman Michael (played by James Ellis).
 Tricia Kelly departed, so Mrs. Johnson runs off with another woman.
 The character did briefly appear in this series, but was portrayed by Yvonne D'Alpra (the third person to play the role).
 The last episode aired on 3 April 1992.

 History

+Cancellation

+On 29 September 1993, despite talks about the 7th series going forward, the show got axed by the BBC due to Alf's behaviour.